tteepe/CenterNet-pytorch-lightning/README.md

 - Introduced more meaningful variable names

 ### ToDos
-Pull requests are welcome!
+Some features of the original repository are not implemented yet but pull requests are welcome!

 - [ ] 3D bounding box detection
 - [ ] ExtremeNet detection
 - [ ] Pascal VOC dataset
-- [ ] Augmented detection tests

 ## How to run
 First, install dependencies